 We completed our closet which included new paint (everywhere), new carpet and trim and all new storage.

 Back in 2015, we participated in the One Room Challenge.
 We knocked the majority of the guest bedroom out during the challenge.
 We made a bed, a DIY Hanging planter, DIY artwork, and added lots of texture to the room.
 We would love to finish it off by replacing the carpet.

 See the original One Room Challenge Guest Bedroom Makeover here.

-Over the last six months, we have slowly tweaked things in the guest bedroom.
-I’m loving where we are currently at.
+Over the last six months, we have slowly tweaked things in the guest bedroom with the DIY rug art.